bigandy/astro-blog/src/content/blog/using-forecast-io-with-wordpress.md

 ---
-title: 'Using forecast.io with WordPress'
+title: "Using forecast.io with WordPress"
 date: 2015-10-22 15:36:53
 draft: false
 description: "How to use the WordPress Transients API and wp\_remote\_get() to grab the latest weather from the forecast.io API."
-tags: ['developing']
+tags: ["developing"]
-author: 'Andrew'
+author: "Andrew"
 ---

 For ages this sites has had the tagline "I'm a front-end and WordPress developer based in **sunny** Oxfordshire. hello!" and I wanted to be able to update the **sunny** with the days weather.
 How British I know!
 I am using [wp_remote_get()](https://codex.wordpress.org/Function_Reference/wp_remote_get) to grab a [JSON object from the forecast.io API](https://developer.forecast.io/docs/v2), then selecting the part that I want - the current weather - and storing this in my database using [WordPress Transients API](https://codex.wordpress.org/Transients_API) to cache the result for 3 hours so that I don't make multiple API calls (and so I don't go over the 1000 API calls per day).
 I have wrapped the code in a shortcode so that I can call it wherever I like.